The Work: A Journey to the Center of Yourself

 Are you feeling guilty just for reading this far down the page?
 Worried how your family might feel if they knew you were here?

 This work is not about placing blame.
+It's about transforming the underlying belief systems that have shaped your understanding of love, worth, and belonging.
 As you find compassion and healing for yourself, maybe you'll also find compassion for your family and for the ancestors who came before – from their own realms of unmet expectations and, therefore, unable to fully show up for you.

-May our collective healing prevent the transmission of this trauma wounding for the generations to come. 🤎
+May our collective healing prevent further transmission of this trauma and create new possibilities for the generations to come. 🤎